composewell/haskell-dev/getting-started-nix.rst

 TBD.
 How to use nixpkgs corresponding to a stable nixos version.

-If you have built dynamically linked programs using your current installation, the upgrade may break them, to install same versions of all packages but use the newer version of nix::
+If you have built dynamically linked programs (external to nix) using your current installation, the upgrade may break them, to install same versions of all packages but use the newer version of nix::